scala/docs.scala-lang/_overviews/scala3-contribution/procedures-inspection.md

 definitions introduced by the `source` argument.

 Each one of `typeStrings` is then printed, displaying their internal structure, alongside their class.

-## Debugging tree creation site

-Sometimes you encounter a tree in the compiler and you'd like to know where that tree was created.
-To do so:

-1. Run the compiler with the `-Xprint:<phase-name>` flag (discussed above) to get the tree in question output and the `-Yshow-tree-ids` flag.
-The `-Yshow-tree-ids` flag will show the ids of all the trees when printing them.
-You'll see something like `println#223("Hello World"#37)`.
-2. Find the id of the desired tree.
-3. Run the compiler with `-Ydebug-tree-with-id <tree-id>` flag.
-The compiler will print a stack trace pointing to the creation site of the tree with a given id.

 ### Examples